 Individual Research Projects · Individuelle Forschungsprojekte

-- IN-EAST’s academics conduct numerous individual research projects and, in addition to participating in the Institute’s two large coordinated research programs, are involved in various joint research projects with other institutions.
+- IN-EAST’s academics conduct numerous individual research projects and are involved in various joint research projects with other institutions.

 - Many of the projects are organised or funded by third parties and are subject to peer review.
 Current projects are outlined below.
 Information on completed projects can be found in past issues of the Institute Report.

 China’s Urbanisation Processes and the Emergence of New Political and Social Structures in China

 Explorations of how new-style communities (shequ, i. e. local-level residential areas of public-policy provisioning) emerge in a medium-sized city in central China.
 The empirical research examines, in the first instance, how communities cater for the social transitions of peri-urban rural people relocated into urban settings and also seeks to capture the broad variety of interests, purposes and administrative logics that determine their structure and path of development.
 This research topic is driven by an interest in explaining how social developments in China reflect coherent systemic logics.

 Broader research interests include the Chinese in the global economy, whereby the ethnic Chinese workers overseas are regarded as part of the same “supply chains” as migrant workers in China.
 This research seeks to understand how forms of social and ethnic exclusion are framed in different contexts, reflecting pressures from the global economy.

 The Frontier of Industrialization in Continental North-East Asia

 The research focuses on the frontier between “empires” in Norteast Asia as the site of indistrialization processes since the 1890 up till today.
 The project is a joint effort with colleagues working in Sociology and History to develop common themes for possible third party funding.